Skip to content

 Data Distillery Wikibase

-If you do not set DD_WB_API_URL, GKC defaults to Data Distillery (https://datadistillery.wikibase.cloud/w/api.php).
+If you do not set META_WB_CONFIG and no config file is auto-discovered, GKC defaults to the Data Distillery API URL (https://datadistillery.wikibase.cloud/w/api.php).

-If you do not set DD_WB_SPARQL_ENDPOINT, GKC currently falls back to https://query.wikidata.org/sparql; for Data Distillery operations you should set this explicitly to the Data Distillery query service endpoint.
+If you do not set META_WB_SPARQL_ENDPOINT and the config file does not provide a SPARQL endpoint, GKC currently falls back to https://query.wikidata.org/sparql; for Data Distillery operations you should set this explicitly in the config file or override.

 Data Distillery Authentication Troubleshooting